 Awards and budget

-anticipated grant awards range from $1500.00 for exploration and adoption of existing material to $4500.00 for development of new materials.
-Funds are typically used for items such as support for faculty time, summer stipend, graduate student assistance, 3rd party OER research, copyright purchase, etc.
+Anticipated grant awards range from $1,500.00 for exploration and adoption of existing material to $4,500.00 for development of new materials.
+Outcomes and associated deliverables must be clearly articulated in the application.
+Funds are typically used for items such as support for faculty time, summer stipend, graduate student assistance, third party OER research, copyright purchase, etc.

 Note: Team proposals are encouraged.
 Please contact firstname.lastname@example.org to discuss budgetary options.

 Grant recipients should be willing to create, adopt, or adapt course content with the support of WSU Libraries and AOI.
-Support, which will be provided throughout summer 2018 and instructors should be willing to communicate their needs and progress on a regular basis.
+Support, which will be provided throughout the proposed project timeline, and instructors should be willing to communicate their needs and progress on a regular basis.